starterTree/starterTree/README.md

     link1: # create entry link1 who own attribute cmd
       cmd: "xdg open google.com" # if link1 is chosen, this command will be executed
       link1_2: # create sub entry link1_2 who own attribute cmd
-        cmd: "xdg open google.fr # if link1_2 is chosen, this command will be executed
+        cmd: "xdg open google.fr" # if link1_2 is chosen, this command will be executed
     link2:
       cmdP: "xdg open google.fr" # if link2 is chosen, this command will be executed after a confirmation
-    bibi: create menu bibi
+    bibi: #create menu bibi
       file_content_relative: dir/otherConf.yml # load the following config file in the section bibi

  ```